Khalid Masud Gondal: Early life and career

 Khalid Masood Gondal graduated from King Edward Medical College, Lahore, Pakistan in 1986.
 Then he completed his fellowship in surgery in 1992.
-He was appointed as a professor in 2005 and later became Chairman, Department of Surgery at his alma mater King Edward Medical University, Lahore.
+He was appointed as a professor in 2005 and later became Chairman, of the Department of Surgery at his alma mater King Edward Medical University, Lahore.
 He has published more than 100 research publications in national and international journals.
 His main interest is in the field of medical education in Pakistan.
-He served as first regular Vice Chancellor of Fatima Jinnah Medical University in Lahore.
+He served as the first regular Vice Chancellor of Fatima Jinnah Medical University in Lahore.
 He has also served as the vice president College of Physicians and Surgeons Pakistan (CPSP) in 2011 and senior vice president of CPSP from 2015 to 2016.
-He was part of the delegation that represented CPSP in many countries including the United States, Canada, UK, Ireland, Saudi Arabia.
+He was part of the delegation that represented CPSP in many countries including the United States, Canada, UK, Ireland and Saudi Arabia.